 When the unit MOCP device value exceeds 60-A, unit-mounted supplementary fuses are required for each heater circuit.
 These fuses are included in accessory single point boxes, with power distribution and fuse blocks.
 The single point box will be installed directly under the unit control box, just to the left of the partition separating the indoor section (with electric heaters) from the outdoor section.
 The single point box has a hinged access cover.
 See Fig. 36.
-The single point box also includes a set of power taps and pigtail to complete the wiring between the single point box and the unit's main control box terminals.
-Refer to the Small Roof Top Units Accessory Electric Heater and single point box installation instructions for details on tap connections on field-installed accessory electric heat modules.
+The single point box also includes a set of power taps and pigtails to complete the wiring between the single point box and the unit's main control box terminals.
+Refer to the Small Roof Top Units Accessory Electric Heater and Single Point Box installation instructions for details on tap connections on the field-installed electric heat accessory.

-All fuses on 50GE units are 60-A. (Note that all heaters are qualified for use with a 60-A fuse, regardless of actual heater ampacity, so only 60-A fuses are necessary.)
+All fuses on 50GC units are 60-A. (Note that all heaters are qualified for use with a 60-A fuse, regardless of actual heater ampacity, so only 60-A fuses are necessary.)